Yoshik18/Face-Recognition/README.md

 # Facerecognition
 ### Simple Face Recognition System

-This was made as our major project for python during my final year in Diploma.
+This was made as our major project during my final year in Diploma.

 ### Steps
 1. Download the project on your local system